 In conducting its operations, Perisher adopts the following principles of responsible energy use;

 A target of Perisher’s EMS is to improve energy efficiency and reduce GHG emissions.
-Perisher has completed two comprehensive energy surveys, the first to identify the range of energy sources used and relevant rates of consumption, and the second identifying short and medium term opportunities for improving energy efficiency including making recommendations for more efficient space heating, lighting, domestic consumption, office automation, snowmaking and building design.
+Two comprehensive energy surveys were conducted, the first to identify the range of energy sources used and relevant rates of consumption, and the second identifying short and medium term opportunities for improving energy efficiency including making recommendations for more efficient space heating, lighting, domestic consumption, office automation, snowmaking and building design.

 A range of energy management initiatives have been undertaken, including;

-Perisher has converted the power source for the Village Eight Express Chairlift, night skiing lights and six snowmaking fan guns on Front Valley, the Early Starter Double Chair, the Summit, Ridge, Terminal and Pleasant Valley Quad Chairs at Blue Cow, the Kaaten Triple Chair at Smiggin Holes and the Interceptor Quad and Pretty Valley Double Chairs at Perisher Valley to a 100% renewable energy source.
-This places Perisher’s renewable energy power source commitment at 5% of its total electricity consumption.
-The conversions are an important part of Perisher’s commitment to a responsible use of energy, reducing GHG emissions and improving environmental management performance.
+Perisher has made a commitment to purchase renewable energy each year.
+The energy purchase equates to approximately 5% of overall electricity consumption, or the equivalent amount of energy required to operate the Village Eight Express Chairlift, night skiing lights, six snowmaking fan guns on Front Valley, the Early Starter Double Chair, the Summit, Ridge, Terminal and Pleasant Valley Quad Chairs at Blue Cow, the Kaaten Triple Chair at Smiggin Holes and the Interceptor Quad and Pretty Valley Double Chairs at Perisher Valley.
+This purchase of renewable energy is an important part of Perisher’s commitment to the responsible use of energy, reducing GHG emissions and improving environmental management performance.